edujime23/edujime23/README.md

 ## Introduction

 Hello!
 My name is EduJime23, and I'm an amateur programmer with 5 years of experience using Python, JS, HTML, and CSS.
 I'm passionate about coding because I love creating complex, useful, or fun things.
-I'm also interested in learning how to make AIs, makink low level projects with ASM, C, C++ or Rust.
+I'm also interested in learning how to make AIs, making low level projects with ASM, C, C++ or Rust.

 ## Programming Experience